serralvo/serralvo.github.io/_posts/2020-07-11-singletons-and-tests-in-swift.markdown

 <img src="https://raw.githubusercontent.com/serralvo/serralvo.github.io/master/_posts/singletons-and-testing.jpg" />

 My point now is: how to get back the control of all states that test needs?
+The answer is a **mix of two techniques**: Dependency Injection and Dependency Inversion Principle:

+#### Dependency Injection

+// what is, why is important, quote product example and add some link about

+#### Dependency Inversion Principle

+// what is, why is important, create an exemple and add some link about

+---

-The answer is a **mix of two techniques**: Dependency Injection and Dependency Inversion Principle.
-We should update the `CheckoutInteractor` to give more testability, but first, let's change the `CustomerManager`:
+Now we should update the `CheckoutInteractor` to give more testability, but first, let's change the `CustomerManager`:

 ```swift
 protocol CustomerManagerProtocol {